ProxiBlue/m2-hyva-playwright/README.md

 During the first run, the screenshots will be baselined and no validations will be done during this run.
 Once the run is complete, change the <code>retries</code> back to the number of retries you need.

 Starting second run, the screenshots will be compared with the baseline screenshot.

+#### For implementation of this framework for a brand new application.
+Check [here](https://www.stanleyeric.com/playwright-framework-implementation-part-1/)